biering/stack-public/README.md

+Check out the new overhauled version of Stack at [https://get-stack.com](https://get-stack.com)?

 ![Stack](./assets/images/logo_banner.png "Stack")

 > A key-value based writer

 Website: [http://stack-writer.com](http://stack-writer.com) | Public repository of **STACK**.

-Did you saw my overhauled new version of Stack?
-Check it out at [https://get-stack.com](https://get-stack.com)?

 If you have questions, bugs to be reported or suggestions use the [issue section](https://github.com/chryb/stack-public/issues).